 The dishwasher drain hose is connected directly to the waste disposal line.
 Although some people prefer connecting to the gutter, it is not recommended to do so because it is likely to block regularly due to the food remaining.

 The standard size for a dishwasher drain hose is ½ inches.
-It has different-sized rubber boots on one end to allow several types of connections.
+It has different-sized rubber boots on one end to allow several connections.
 As a result, most dishwasher drain hoses can connect ½-inch, ¾-inch, and 1-inch connections.

 Since a highly long drain hose is prone to twisting, preventing the correct water flow, installing an extremely long pipe is not advisable.
 If the pipe is too long, you will have to cut it.